graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Let {fieldName} be the name of {field}.
   * Let {argumentDefinitions} be the arguments defined by {objectType} for the field named {fieldName}.
-  * Let {coercedArgumentValues} be an empty Map.
+  * Let {coercedValues} be an empty unordered Map.
   * For each {argumentDefinitions} as {argumentName} and {argumentType}:
     * If no value was provided in {argumentValues} for the name {argumentName}:
+      * If {argumentType} is a Non-Nullable type, throw a field error.
-      * Continue to the next argument definition.
+      * Otherwise, continue to the next argument definition.
     * Let {value} be the value provided in {argumentValues} for the name {argumentName}.
     * If {value} is a Variable:
       * If a value exists in {variableValues} for the Variable {value}:
-        * Add an entry to {coercedArgumentValues} named {argName} with the value of the Variable {value} found in {variableValues}.
+        * Add an entry to {coercedValues} named {argName} with the value of the Variable {value} found in {variableValues}.
-    * Otherwise:
+    * Otherwise if {value} can be coerced according to the input coercion rules of {argType}:
       * Let {coercedValue} be the result of coercing {value} according to the input coercion rules of {argType}.
-      * Add an entry to {coercedArgumentValues} named {argName} with the value {coercedValue}.
+      * Add an entry to {coercedValues} named {argName} with the value {coercedValue}.
-  * Return {coercedArgumentValues}.
+  * Return {coercedValues}.

-Note: Variable values are not coerced because they are expected to be coerced based on the type of the variable, and valid queries must only allow usage of variables of appropriate types.
+Note: Variable values are not coerced because they are expected to be coerced before executing the request in {CoerceVariableValues()}, and valid queries must only allow usage of variables of appropriate types.